hapax/hapax.github.io/assets/hacker.md

 ### Introduction

 Welcome to the hacker’s guide to physics!
+Our goal will to be introduce modern physics using only high school algebra and trigonometry.

 ### Lecture outline